department-of-veterans-affairs/va.gov-team/products/information-architecture/ia-design-docs/after-visit-summary.md

 Users can access the AVS from both the Appointments and Medical records sections.
 From appointment detail, users can click the AVS link to go to the AVS detail.
 From medical records, users can select the AVS from care summaries and notes.

 ## <a name="map"></a>Page structure<br>
-- The After Visit Summary (AVS) will live in Medical Records as a type of Care Note and Summary
+- The After Visit Summary (AVS) will live in Medical Records as a type of care note/summary
 - Note in the redirect section below, we show how to handle redirects from empty directories.
-- At such time as we start showing AVSs in the list of past care notes, do the work to integrate the application's functionality into the MHV medical records application and get rid of the /avs/ subdirectory altogether.
+- When we start showing AVSs in the list of past care notes, do the work to integrate the application's functionality into the MHV medical records application and get rid of the /visit-summary/ subdirectory altogether.

 ## <a name="url"></a>URLs and breadcrumbs

 **1) After Visit Summary - New**
-- URL: www.va.gov/my-health/health-history/care-notes/visit-summary/detail?id=[value]
+- URL: www.va.gov/my-health/health-history/summaries-and-notes/visit-summary/detail?id=[value]
 - Breadcrumb: The breadcrumbs will behave like mobile breadcrumbs on desktop and mobile.
 If a user came from an appointment, the breadcrumb will say "< Back to past appointments".
 If the user came from care notes, the breadcrumb will say "< Back to care summaries and notes".